 It wasn't until I'd gotten out of sight, until I'd slipped into a vicolo leading toward Via Amara, that my shadow emerged from hiding.
 His pace quickened.
 Every hideous footfall matched the unsettled beat of my heart, then-

 "Far enough, Pisano."

 I froze, swallowed.
 "Not here."

-He never answered, but cold fingers fell onto my neck, pushed me against a damp brick wall.
-"All day long I search for you, disgraziata."
+His cold fingers fell onto my neck and pushed me against a damp brick wall.
+"All day long I searched for you, disgraziata."

 "So?"

 "So maybe I slit your throat.
 Then I do not have to tell the boss, yes-a?"

 "Get off of me-"

 "Who was he?"
 Shouted.
 "Tell me!
 Who?"

 "He is nobody."

 A slap.

 "I swear, he is n-no one-" A second slap, a third, then my head cracked into the brick.
-My shadow's face slipped closer.
+My shadow pressed his face closer.
 Nose to nose.
 Near enough I could suffocate in the stench of his smell.
 "Tis mano had better be no one, Pisano.
 He just better be, because if we get pinched, I will fight for rights to clip you.
 Understand?"
 "Y-yes."
 The word exited in a sob as I wrenched free of him.
 "I understand perfectly."
-THE NEXT DAY, Rod Bishop was on my doorstep.
+THE NEXT DAY, ROD BISHOP WAS ON MY DOORSTEP.

 Everything inside of me swelled, burst, fluttered everywhere.
 No way I could let him in.
 No one must enter.
 Not here.
 Not with the Doge Leonardo Loredan in Madre's shawl, stored away in the cupboard, worth so much to all of us...
 "Answer the door, my child," said Madre in sleepy Italian.
-I glanced at her face.
+I glanced at her.

 She sat still, relaxed, eyes closed as she eased back and forth in a rickety rocker.
 Oh, to be so oblivious!
 But as much as I wanted to ignore her, I obeyed.
-I slipped to the door and swung it open-and more than that, I asked him in.
+I strode to the door and swung it open-and asked him in.
 We sat for a long time.
 I watched, dazed and enthralled, as the handsome English gentleman made my madre laugh.
 When was the last time I had heard such a sound?
 Even Padre, in those last years, could not make her so gay.
-But Rod.
-He was different, somehow.
+Rod was different, somehow.
 Different than anyone I'd met, in ways that made me half crazy to know him more.
 Goodness, was I going out of my mind?
-Yes, I was.
 I knew I was.
-This was lunacy and it didn't even matter.
+It was lunacy and it didn't even matter.
 Hours passed.
 Smiling hours, laughing hours, dazzling hours.
 All through the ecstasy of his visit, I kept glancing to one of the windows, half expecting to see my shadow glowering through the smudged glass.
 But the window was always empty.